Red Devon Cattle

 ALPHA 2 OMEGA RANCH

-The Red Wattle breed is an East Texas native pig which was named for its color and unusual appendages which hang from each side of its jaw.
+FYI -- The Red Wattle breed of swine is an East Texas native which was named for its color and unusual appendages which hang from each side of its jaw.
 Red Wattle pigs can range in color from golden ginger to cinnamon red to a dark red that looks almost black.
 Most Wattles have rather large upright ears while some ears are so large that they lope or droop due to their sides.
 A young mature boar may weight as little as three hundred pounds while an older boar may exceed a thousand pounds.
 The mature sows are a little smaller, weighing from three hundred to over six hundred pounds.
 Red Wattle Pigs are known for their mothering instincts, sweet disposition, and their gentle-nature.
 They are good pasturing pigs and will eat about 5% to 10% of their food from a good quality pasture.

 Records of the Red Wattle's existence was recorded in the 1950's.
 An East Texan named H.C.
 Wenglar captured the wild pigs with the unusual appendage and began breeding them.
-There are varying theories as to the origin of the Red Wattle but the prevalent opinion is that the French brought them from a New Caledonia when they settled Louisiana and over the years the Red Wattle pig migrated to East Texas.
-For for information on the history of Red Wattle Pig visit The Red Wattle Hog Association (http://www.redwattlehogassociation.com) and the American Livestock Breeders Conservancy (ALBC) (http://www.albc-usa.org/).
+There are varying theories as to the origin of the Red Wattle but the prevalent opinion is that the French brought them from New Caledonia when they settled Louisiana and over the years the Red Wattle pig migrated to East Texas.
+For more information on the history of Red Wattle Pig visit The Red Wattle Hog Association (http://www.redwattlehogassociation.com) and the American Livestock Breeders Conservancy (ALBC) (http://www.albc-usa.org/).
 Both websites provide information on the history and present standing of these heritage pigs.

 Map to Farm